apacha/OMR-Datasets/docs/source/index.rst

 * Downloading the datasets and extracting them
 * Processing specific datasets, e.g. generating images from the raw HOMUS dataset.

-The package `omrdatasettools.downloaders` contains one class per dataset, that is capable of downloading and extracting the respective dataset.
-To see how they work, each of them has a main-function that can be executed as it is.

 A pip-package is available so you can include the tools conveniently into your projects by using

 .. code-block:: console